- Acceptance - Connection - Honesty

 -

-Jaidys Rossy, Psy.D
+Jaidys Rossy, Psy.D.

-In addition to her clinical background, she has been working as the Chief Operating Officer of a logistics and trucking company for almost nine years, providing her with unique insight into workplace dynamics, leadership challenges, and labor-related stressors.
-Outside of her professional work, Dr. Rossy enjoys playing sports, spending time with her dogs, discovering great meals, traveling and exploring different cultures.
+Outside of her professional work, Dr. Rossy enjoys sports, spending time with her dogs, exploring new culinary experiences, traveling, and learning about different cultures.
 She is deeply passionate about animal welfare and advocating against systemic injustices.
-These personal interests contribute to her warm and direct approach when working with patients from diverse walks of life.
+These personal interests contribute to her warm, authentic, and direct approach when working with individuals from diverse backgrounds.

 “Therapy has the power to transform not just what we do, but how we understand who we are.
 When we begin to name what once was unconscious—our patterns, symptoms, defenses—we create the possibility for something new to emerge.
 My work is rooted in exploring the emotional truths beneath behavior, uncovering the unresolved experiences that silently shape how we love, protect, and relate to ourselves and others.”